 Each RN preceptor goes through a Preceptor Training Workshop that focuses on learning and teaching skills and the fundamentals of clinical precepting.

 The participating TTP students are responsible for purchasing liability insurance and completing hospital clearance procedures.
-They will receive an educational stipend for participation in the program and to support cost of living.
+They will be eligible to receive an educational stipend for participation in the program and to support cost of living.
 Those who successfully complete the program will receive a certificate issued by Lehman SCPS.
 The participants admitted to the program will sign the student agreement [PDF].